 This outcome measure was last endorsed in 2015.
 The Committee agreed that patients undergoing combined CABG and MV replacement have one of the highest mortality rates of all surgical procedures and that evaluation of operative mortality allows risk evaluation and the search to minimize the risks.
 The Committee generally agreed that a performance gap exists.
-The Committee noted that the discussion regarding levels of analysis, and score-level validity testing methodology, also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
+The Committee noted that the discussion regarding levels of analysis and score-level validity testing methodology also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
 The data are routinely collected, and the measure is feasible.
-The Standing Committee did not vote on the recommendation for endorsement because the Committee did not reach consensus on Use -a must-pass criterion.
+The Standing Committee did not vote on the recommendation for endorsement because the Committee did not reach consensus on Use-a must-pass criterion.
 This measure is a component of a composite measure.
 While the composite measure is reported on the STS website, performance of this individual measure is not reported.
 The Committee could not agree whether reporting the composite met NQF's criteria for use of this component measure.
-The Committee will re-vote on the measure on the post-comment web meeting on May 8, 2019.